The start of the Great War

 The “no man's land” between the trenches.

 A pile of artillery shells.
 Artillery was used heavily to try and break the enemy trenches.
-Sometimes shelling would go nonstop for days.
+Sometimes, shelling would go nonstop for days.

 Religious services for soldiers, lest we forget that these men were real people.